September 2016 – Fifth Biennial Conference on Resting State and Brain Connectivity

-Following the successful previous conferences in Boston/Cambridge (Mass., USA), Magdeburg (Germany, EU), and Milwaukee (Wisc., USA), the Fifth Biennial Conference on Resting State and Brain Connectivity will take place in Vienna (Austria, EU) on September 21 to 23, 2016.
+Following the successful previous conferences in Boston/Cambridge (Mass., USA), Magdeburg (Germany, EU), and Milwaukee (Wisc., USA), the Fifth Biennial Conference on Resting State and Brain Connectivity took place in Vienna (Austria, EU) September 21 to 23, 2016.

 Christian Windischberger is chair of the local organizing committee.

 June 2015 – Three OHBM Merit Abstract Awards.
 Off to Hawaii!

 Great news!
 Martin Tik, Lucia Navarro, and Ronald Sladky have each been selected to receive a Merit Abstract Award for the 2015 OHBM Annual Meeting in Honolulu (Hawaii, USA).
 After a double-blind peer-review process, only the top-rated abstracts were selected for this competitive award.
 Martin Tik will present his work on ultra-high field functional MR imaging of the human brain during an Aha!-moment as a poster.
 Lucia Navarro will give an oral presentation on the benefits of her newly-developed MRI acquisition coil in combination with transcranial magnetic stimulation.
 Ronald Sladky’s effective connectivity study on emotion processing in the extended amygdala network shall be also presented in one of the few oral presentation slots.
 Aloha!